 The design was reasonably unchanged from the previous version, except for grooves engraved into the top to make it look like a vinyl record (if anyone remembers those things).

-Right out of the gate, the Chromecast Audio was compatible with most of the major streaming services, like Tidal, Spotify, Deezer, Rdio, TuneIn Radio, NPR and Google Play Music.
+The Chromecast Audio was compatible with most major streaming services, like Tidal, Spotify, Deezer, Rdio, TuneIn Radio, NPR, and Google Play Music.
 Apple’s iTunes was (of course) notably missing from the list.

 It supported the following audio formats: